 The Champs Elysees in Paris are one of the most famous avenues in the world.
-70 meters wide, the Champs Elysees run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe, the largest arch in Paris.
+70 meters wide, the Champs Elysees run for 1910 meters in a straight line up hill from Place de la Concorde, the largest square in Paris, to Arc de Triomphe.

 The Champs Elysees Avenue may be the top Paris shopping district.
 Many very famous brands have long established there a large showroom or flagship store.